0nTheGoRepairs/Thinkpad-T450s-Opencore-0.8-English-Intel-WIFI-Monterey-Hackintosh/README.md

 This EFI was based on CLAY-BIOS's excellent work, found here: https://github.com/CLAY-BIOS/Lenovo-ThinkPad-T450s-Hackintosh-OpenCore/blob/master/README-English.md and was modified to work with Mac OS Monterey.

 What works: Everything besides VGA.
-Touchscreen support.
-SD-card slot also works without any issue, etc.
+Touchscreen and SD-card work as well.

 What’s been changed: